 YEA! provides a focused introduction to the business world, combining a dynamic, proven curriculum with the experiences of local leaders of industry, community members, educators and entrepreneurs.
 The goal of all YEA! classes is for each student to successfully launch their own business.

-From Notre Dame Academy High School, Class of 2016
+Notre Dame Academy High School, Class of 2016

 Investor Panel Presentation Winner Who Represented Staten Island at Regional Saunders Semi-Finals Competition in Rochester.

 Sydney Kennedy, CEO of Fortitude has successfully launched her business due to the guidance and prayers of all her mentors.
 Looking forward into Fortitude’s future, Sydney plans on hosting multiple jewelry parties and continue expanding her name throughout New York City.
 The Multiple Sclerosis Foundation has reached out with helping hands wanting to assist Sydney with her ultimate goal of donating $5,000 to the MS Organization within the next year.

 Akshay Pandya CEO, Web-It